linkerd/linkerd2/BUILD.md

 ##### Markdown templates

-In order to accomodate for extra data that might not have a proper place in the ´values.yaml´ file the corresponding ´README.md.gotmpl´ can be modified for each chart.
+In order to accommodate for extra data that might not have a proper place in the ´values.yaml´ file the corresponding ´README.md.gotmpl´ can be modified for each chart.
 This template allows the standard markdown syntax as well as the go templating functions.
 Checkout